edwrddz6/classroom_average_project/README.md

 1. Open this link: [Classroom Average Calculator](https://edwrddz6.github.io/classroom_average_project/)
 2. Using the "Average Grade" column, input a grade number (limit 2 decimal places, e.g. 00.00-100.00)
-3. Every time you input a new grade number for any student, click outside the table to calculate the new classroom average which is stated below the table
+3. Every time you input a new grade number for any student, press "enter" on your keyboard or click outside the table to calculate the new classroom average stated below the table

 ## Contributing